Course Outline

 Advanced Topics and Future Scope for Government

-• Extending PDM capabilities with add-ons to enhance government operations
+• Extending PDM capabilities with add-ons to meet specialized government needs

-• Integration with other software tools used in the public sector
+• Integration with other software tools used in government operations

-• Exploring advanced reporting and analytics for improved decision-making in government
+• Exploring advanced reporting and analytics to support data-driven decision-making in government

 Summary and Next Steps for Government